timothymahajan/Interesting-Stuff/Lily-pad Lunacy/README.md

   and
   <a href="https://github.com/timothymahajan/Interesting-Stuff/blob/master/Lily-pad%20Lunacy/Lily-pad%20lunacy%20with%20Fibonacci.sql">Fibonnaci Series</a> .

 There are two brute force solutions.
-In the <a href="https://github.com/timothymahajan/Interesting-Stuff/blob/master/Lily-pad%20Lunacy/Lily-pad%20lunacy%20with%20brute%20force.sql">first</a>, the number of pads is hardcoded.
+In the <a href="https://github.com/timothymahajan/Interesting-Stuff/blob/master/Lily-pad%20Lunacy/Lily-pad%20lunacy%20with%20brute%20force.sql">first</a>, the number of pads is hardcoded; in the <a href="https://github.com/timothymahajan/Interesting-Stuff/blob/master/Lily-pad%20Lunacy/Lily-pad%20lunacy%20with%20brute%20force%20dynamic%20solution%20that%20takes%20parameter.sql">second</a>, it is a parameter.